-- MW-1 (park) no contaminants detected above the EPA MCL or ATSDR CV. - MW-2 (park) Carbon tetrachloride and tetrachloroethylene (PCE) were detected at 5.8 μg/L and 22 μg/L, respectively, which exceeds the MCLs for both of these chemicals of 5 μg/L. ATSDR CREG CV for PCE is 17 μg/L. Bis(2-ethylhexy)phthalate was also detected at 55 μg/L, exceeding the EPA MCL of 6 μg/L and the ATSDR CREG of 2.5 μg/L. - MW-3 (between the reservoir and the pile) Manganese was detected at 9,620 μg/L, which is above the EPA lifetime health advisory for drinking water (LTHA) value of 300 ppb and the secondary MCL of 50 μg/L (note, secondary MCLs are established based on aesthetic considerations, such as taste and odor, not on health endpoints) - MW-4 (between the reservoir and the pile) no contaminants detected above the MCL or ATSDR CV. - MW-5 (pile) Bis(2-ethylhexy)phthalate was the only contaminated detected above CV's at 42 μg/L, exceeding the EPA MCL of 6 μg/L and the ATSDR CREG of 2.5 μg/L - MW-6 (pile) For this well, Bis(2-ethylhexy)phthalate was the only contaminated detected above CV's at 14 μ g/L, exceeding the EPA MCL of 6 μ g/L and the ATSDR CREG of 2.5 μ g/L
+- MW-1 (park) no contaminants detected above the EPA MCL or ATSDR CV. - MW-2 (park) Carbon tetrachloride and tetrachloroethylene (PCE) were detected at 5.8 μg/L and 22 μg/L, respectively, which exceeds the MCLs for both of these chemicals of 5 μg/L. ATSDR CREG CV for PCE is 17 μg/L. Bis(2-ethylhexy)phthalate was also detected at 55 μg/L, exceeding the EPA MCL of 6 μg/L and the ATSDR CREG of 2.5 μg/L. However, this is a common lab contaminant and this contaminant was also detected in one of the field blank quality assurance sample for this sampling event, indicating that this detection was likely from contamination introduced during the processing of the samples. - MW-3 (between the reservoir and the pile) Manganese was detected at 9,620 μg/L, which is above the EPA lifetime health advisory for drinking water (LTHA) value of 300 μg/L and the secondary MCL of 50 μg/L (note, secondary MCLs are established based on aesthetic considerations, such as taste and odor, not on health endpoints) - MW-4 (between the reservoir and the pile) no contaminants detected above the MCL or ATSDR CV. - MW-5 (pile) Manganese was detected at a concentration of 156 μg/L, exceeding the EPA's secondary MCL of 50 μg/L. Bis(2-ethylhexy)phthalate was detected at 42 μg/L, exceeding the EPA MCL of 6 μg/L and the ATSDR CREG of 2.5 μg/L. However, bis(2-ethylhexy)phthalate is a common lab contaminant.
+As mentioned above, Bis(2-ethylhexy)phthalate was detected in one field blank sample during the monitoring event. - MW-6 (pile) For this well, Bis(2-ethylhexy)phthalate was detected at 14 μg/L, exceeding the EPA MCL of 6 μg/L and the ATSDR CREG of 2.5 μg/L. However, bis (2-ethylhexy)